dbernheisel/presentation-elixir-web-deployment-today/why-elixir/why-elixir.md

 # [fit] excellent
 # [fit] patterns

 ^ When we meet syntactical noise, tedious tasks like memory management, and so many principles to remember in order to keep ourselves in line as well as our friends, it's becomes easier to quit and get frustrated.
+It's not fun.

-^ When we see a pattern, we delight in seeing it reoccur and with Elixir we see it often.
+^ When we see a pattern, we delight in seeing it reoccur.
+With Elixir we see patterns often.
 It's simple.
 It's understandable.
 Elixir doesn't get in the way, it doesn't add noise while you're trying to solve a problem

 ---